AMD System V ABI Reference

 int64_t z) { }

-If it is too large to fit in two registers then the caller allocates space and stores the address in RDI
+If it is too large to fit in two registers then the caller allocates space and stores the address in RDI.
+This same address is returned in RAX.
+This effectively shifts all the arguments over and is why the objc_msgsend_stret functions exist.

 Note: This is an abbreviated explanation.
 Read the ABI document for the full details.